joeltg/mit-scheme/README.md

 # mit-scheme
 MIT Scheme wrapped in JavaScript, and other things that should never exist.

 Scheme is so beautiful it scares some people away, so I made it more ugly by wrapping it in a Node.js duplex stream.
+Originally written for the [Ozymandias](https://github.com/joeltg/ozymandias) editor, but spun off for future perverse integrations.

 ```
 // creates __dirname/users and __dirname/public folders and spawns chroots inside them